mike-marcacci/node-redlock/README.md

 That said, for many tasks it's sufficient to attempt a lock with `retryCount=0`, and treat a failure as the resource being "locked" or (more correctly) "unavailable",

+With `retryCount=-1` there will be unlimited retries until the lock is aquired.

 Installation
 ------------